Tencent Says Ai Wins Through Choice, Not Size, at Wef 2026

 Over the past 18 months, strong participation in open-source communities has helped reduce inference costs, making AI more accessible for organizations of different sizes.
 This cost shift is central to moving from experiments to repeatable, production-grade use.

-Choice Over Lock???In: Tencent's Platform Stance
+Choice Over Lock-In: Tencent’s Platform Stance

 Tencent says it is building open platforms that support a range of AI models rather than a single, one-size-fits-all option.
 The goal is to let customers match models to their specific workloads and constraints.